diku-dk/futhark-book/introduction.rst

 Structure of the Book
 ---------------------

-The book is organised into several parts.
+The book is organised in chapters.
 In :ref:`futlang`, we introduce the Futhark language, including its basic syntax, the semantics of the core language, and the built-in array second-order array combinators and their parallel semantics.
 We also describe how to compile and execute Futhark programs using both the sequential C backend and the parallel GPU backend.
 Finally, we describe Futhark's module system, which allows for programmers to organise code into reusable components that carry no overhead whatsoever, due to Futhark's aggressive strategy of eliminating all module system constructs at compile time.
 We also describe Futhark's support for parametric polymorphism and restricted form of higher-order functions, which provide programmers with excellent tooling for writing abstract reusable code.

+In :ref:`testing`, :ref:`benchmarking`, and
+:ref:`when-things-go-wrong`, we describe how to work with Futhark in practice.
+We discuss techniques for checking the correctness of Futhark programs using unit tests, demonstrate how to debug Futhark programs using the Futhark debugger, show how to benchmark Futhark programs (on both CPU and GPU hardware), and give suggestions of how to resolve issues that may occur when writing programs in Futhark.

+In :ref:`interoperability`, we describe how Futhark can be used in concert with Python, to develop, for instance, interactive, real time games.
+We also outline the possibilities for using Futhark in the context of C and .NET programming.

 In :ref:`costmodel`, we introduce an “ideal” cost model for the Futhark language based on the notions of work and